Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Vancouver Hot Chocolate Festival

 Vancouver Hot Chocolate FestivalThe Vancouver Hot Chocolate Festival is a local excuse for people to treat themselves to mugs of gourmet hot cocoa from some of the city’s best cafes.

-Vancouver Hot Chocolate Run
+2025 Vancouver Chocolate Run

 Each place offers a special selection of hot chocolate creations during the festival.
 Ingredients include everything from white chocolate to dark chocolate, Belgian chocolate, exotic whipped creams, cookie crumbs and even ice cream!